 Optimize for follow-up questions, not only keyword density

-A resume can pass filters and still fail the interview if it overstates your scope, leaves out the proof, or groups unrelated work into one vague bullet.
+A resume can pass filters and still fail the meeting if it overstates your scope, leaves out the proof, or groups unrelated work into one vague bullet.
 Better resume optimization asks a harder question: can you explain every strong claim out loud under time pressure?

 This is why resume optimization should be part of the content-to-product funnel.
 Once a reader improves consistency on paper, the natural next step is to review resume-grounded answer pages, glossary definitions, and the live workflow path.